thebinaryfelix/katas/readme.md

 ### Who am I? :eyes:

 My name is [Mateus Félix](https://www.linkedin.com/in/mateusfelix/) and I've been working at [Ironhack - Global Coding School](https://www.ironhack.com/en) as a teaching assistant on the Web Development course in São Paulo, Brazil.
 Previous to that, I coursed Physics for 3 years and dropped out to course Computer Engineering for 1 year.

+Why is my username "thebinaryfelix"?
+Because I'm a big fan of [Mass Effect](https://www.masseffect.com/) and one of the missions is on a facility called "Binary Helix", you got it...